rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-21.md

 It's still a great time to be a Rust programmer.

-Rust adoption is exploding &mdash;
-in the blockchain industry
-and everywhere else.
 This month the [Rust Foundation] was announced, and major tech companies including Microsoft, Google, Amazon, and Facebook have hired prominent Rust compiler developers.